 - At an unmarked crosswalk (typically at intersections with a sidewalk on either side)

 - Using a pedestrian tunnel or overhead pedestrian crossing

+Motor vehicles should yield to pedestrians in marked or unmarked crosswalks.
 If a pedestrian crosses the street at any point besides a crosswalk, they must yield the right-of-way to motor vehicles.

 Where should pedestrians walk when there is no sidewalk?

 Pedestrians and those in wheelchairs should always use the sidewalk when possible and practicable.
 When a sidewalk is not present, pedestrians should:

 - Walk on the shoulder of the road, as far from the roadway as possible